Chapter 3.24

 3.24.030 Indian preference in employment.

-All covered employers, for all employment on Tribal and trust lands within the exterior boundaries of the Puyallup Indian Reservation and on Tribally owned lands outside those boundaries, shall give preference to qualified Indians, with the first preference to local Indians, in all hiring, promotion, training, lay-offs, and all other aspects of employment.
-Such employers shall comply with the rules, regulations, guidelines and orders of the Puyallup Tribal Employment Rights Commission which sets forth the specific obligations of employers in regard to Indian preference and local Indian preference.
-[Ord.
+All covered employers, for all employment on Tribal and trust lands within the exterior boundaries of the Puyallup Indian Reservation and on Tribally owned lands outside those boundaries, shall give preference to qualified Indians, in the following order of preference: (1) Puyallup Tribal members, (2) local Indians and spouses of or guardians of a Puyallup Tribal member (3) nonlocal Indians, in all hiring, promotion, training, lay-offs, and all other aspects of employment.
+Such employers shall comply with the rules, regulations, guidelines and orders of the Puyallup Tribal Employment Rights Office which sets forth the specific obligations of employers in regard to Indian preference and local Indian preference.
+[Res.
+260325 (03/26/25); Res.
+280324A (03/28/24); Ord.
 150791 (07/15/91); Res.
 86619 (07/12/91); prior code § 10.03.310]

 3.24.040 Application of Indian preference requirements.